 Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Although reduced in length from its heyday, the 27 remains a major trunk route across inner west London, and is relatively long by modern standards with an end to end timing approaching 1˝ hours.
-Following a 5 year term with First Centrewest, the route reverted to London United operation from 12 November 2005, and the current vehicles are SLE class Scania double deckers with East Lancs Omnidekka bodywork, such as SLE 63 (YN55 NLP), which was seen at Paddington at 06:59 on 2 June 2006, with what would appear to be an out of date advert on the offside!
+Following a 5 year term with First Centrewest, the route reverted to London United operation from 12 November 2005, using SLE class Scania double deckers with East Lancs Omnidekka bodywork.
+A new contract from November 2012 was initially awarded using the same vehicles, but following some high profile publicity about pollution levels along the Euston Road it was decided to convert the route to full hybrid operation.

-Of note in this view are the large tree deflector, and the pods above the front upper deck windows associated with the latest air cooling system.
-The destination display of “Chalk Farm” proved controversial as the route does not actually make Chalk Farm itself, terminating instead at the Morrisons (formerly Safeway) store, which is halfway between Camden Town and Chalk Farm.
-The reason for the lack of any qualification is simply that the final name for said store had not been decided at the time the blinds were ordered, although new TfL policy to simplify blind information might well mean that this becomes the normal display anyway.
+The destination display of “Chalk Farm” introduced in 2005 proved controversial as the route does not actually make Chalk Farm itself, terminating instead at the Morrisons (formerly Safeway) store, which is halfway between Camden Town and Chalk Farm.
+The original reason for the lack of any qualification was simply that the final name for said store had not been decided at the time the blinds were ordered, although new TfL policy to simplify blind information meant that this became the normal display anyway.
+The Chiswick Business Park display on the previous photograph demonstrates the more pragmatic approach.

-The route will feature prominently in bus service enhancements for phase 2 of the congestion charge zone, with an increase from 6 to 8 buses per hour during the Monday to Saturday daytime.
-Most of the routes involved will get only very small increases or short extensions, but the 27 is the main exception, having in a way missed out the first time round!
-There are also proposals to extend the route a short distance to the new Chiswick Park development, on the site of the old LT Chiswick works.
+The 27 was one of the few routes to get a significant increase in conjunction with phase 2 of the congestion charge zone, with an increase from 6 to 8 buses per hour during the Monday to Saturday daytime.
+Most of the routes involved only got very small increases or short extensions, but the 27 was the main exception, having in a way missed out the first time round!

 The traditional route of the 27 was from Hounslow to Muswell Hill, via current route 281 as far as Twickenham, thence via Richmond and Kew to the current route at Turnham Green.
 At Camden Town buses ran to Archway and Muswell Hill.
 The end to end time was just over two hours – not bad for a route nearly 3 times as long as it is now!
 A bewildering array of garages provided buses – AV (Hounslow), AB (Twickenham), V (Stamford Brook), R (Hammersmith Riverside), X (Middle Row), CF (Chalk Farm) and J (Holloway).